 Consider the appearance of your form.

-By keeping your form organized, attractive, and clean, you’ll also give your leads an easy end-to-end experience.
+Keeping your form organized, attractive, and clean will give your leads an easy end-to-end experience.

-Nobody wants to waste time reading long paragraphs of text to find what they’re looking for and cluttered text looks unprofessional.
+Trust me, nobody wants to read long paragraphs to find what they’re looking for, and cluttered text looks unprofessional.

-With a well-designed form, your leads will know in seconds whether you took the time to thoughtfully create your form.
+With a well-designed form, your leads will know in seconds whether you took the time to create your form thoughtfully.

 Why should you improve web form usability?